Read TransLink’s Business Case Framework Summary

 Typically, the funders of a project are required to approve a business case.
-The Mayors’ Council and TransLink’s Board of Directors approve the Full Business Case for TransLink’s major rapid transit projects and allocate the share of TransLink resources for implementation through successive investment plans.
+The Mayors' Council on Regional Transportation and TransLink’s Board of Directors approve the Full Business Case for TransLink’s major rapid transit projects and allocate the share of TransLink resources for implementation through successive investment plans.
 If cost sharing funding is available, financial contributions from the provincial or federal governments are approved by their respective Treasury Boards.
 Financial contributions by a local partner would need to be approved by their decision-making body.

 For major transportation projects, what are Project Partnership Agreements and why are they needed prior to approving a Full Business Case?

 Project Partnership Agreements encompass a variety of agreements between TransLink and local partner agencies needing endorsement from regional policymakers before the project’s approval and funding in a 10-Year Investment Plan.
 The requirement for these types of agreements are specified in TransLink’s Transport 2050: 10-Year Priorities.